 Nevertheless, smallpox was still endemic in every European country at the end of the 19th century.

 The chart below depicts the number of smallpox cases by country, for most countries dating 1920 until 1977.
 Here we see that by the time the World Health Organization (WHO) launched its Intensified Smallpox Eradication Program in 1966, most countries in Western Europe and North America had almost eliminated smallpox whilst the countries across South America, Africa and Asia, especially India, still recorded very large numbers (note the large differences in color brackets below).

 Global data on the number of smallpox cases is shown in the chart below.
 Shown here is the number of reported smallpox cases worldwide from 1920 until the last case in 1977.
+Just the reported number of smallpox cases between 1920 and 1978 already amounted to 11.6 million cases; and that number was certainly smaller than the actual number of cases, although we do not know by how much.
 Even though smallpox had a high visibility and should therefore be relatively easy to document, the lack of an international organization dedicated to global health means the number of reported cases is probably substantially lower than the true number of cases.
 Crosby (1993) estimates that in 1967 10-15 million people were still being infected with smallpox every year while the chart on the reported cases below indicates only 132,000 for that same year.15 The reasons and extent of discrepancies between reported and estimated cases are discussed in our section on Data Quality.

 The chart below shows global case numbers (as shown in the section above) disaggregated by world region, extending to 1977, the year of the last case globally.